 A previous government review found that the law on encouraging suicide was fit for purpose for the digital age.
-ISPs will remove content they host that is illegal once notified, but are not always best placed to judge on whether content is illegal or
+ISPs will remove content they host that is illegal once notified, but are not always best placed to judge on whether content is

 Parents should take responsibility for stopping their children seeing internet pornography, the new Culture Secretary has said.

 Maria Miller said the Government was considering calls to make internet companies block access to online pornography.
-But the Conservative MP insisted that parents had the first and foremost responsibility for monitoring their children's use of
+But the Conservative MP insisted that parents had the first and foremost responsibility for monitoring their children's